Winkelmann's mouse

-Winkelmann's mouse (Peromyscus winkelmanni) is a species of rodent in the family Cricetidae found only in Mexico, and is named for John R. Winkelmann, who collected the first specimens.
+Winkelmann's mouse (Peromyscus winkelmanni) is a species of rodent in the family Cricetidae, It is a species of the genus Peromyscus, a closely related group of New World mice often called "deermice".
+It is endemic to Mexico, and is named for John R. Winkelmann, who collected the first specimens.

 Description

 Rather larger than a house mouse, an adult Winkelmann's mouse measures 24 to 27 cm in total length, about half of which is the tail, and weighs around 54 g.
 The fur is tawny mixed with black over most of the body, becoming darker on the back, sometimes forming a distinct black band in the center of the back, and fading to bright tan or cinnamon on the flanks and cheeks.
 The under parts are pale grey.
 The tail has only a thin covering of hair, typically darker on the upper than on the lower surface.

 Compared with other, related, species, the ears are relatively small and dark in color, and the skull is slightly larger.
 However, Winkelmann's mouse can most readily be distinguished from its close relatives by the shape of its penis, which has a partially corrugated glans.
 Females have six teats.